‘American Horror Story’ Season 7: ‘Cult’ Gets a Minority Makeover, Front And Back

 American Horror Story Season 7, Cult, has brought a unique perspective to the show that most fans will enjoy, just like they did way back in Season 2 of AHS: Coven.
-With the female and minority driven initiative that Ryan Murphy has instituted in front of, and behind the cameras, the show is shaping up to be one for the memory books.
+With the female- and minority-driven initiative that Ryan Murphy has instituted in front of and behind the cameras, the show is shaping up to be one for the memory books.

-I should probably start by giving a little background into what American Horror Story creator Ryan Murphy has been working on outside of the Cult spectrum for you to understand why this is so important, especially in modern society.
+But first, here’s a little background into what American Horror Story creator Ryan Murphy has been working on outside of the Cult spectrum for fans to understand why this is so important, especially in modern society.
 It is not enough to hire female or minority actors to make a difference in Hollywood.
 There needed to be a real change behind the curtains as well, which included putting women and minorities in the writer’s room, as well as in positions of authority, in order to grasp the unique concepts that Murphy has planned for all of his shows, not just American Horror Story.

 Ryan Murphy has put into place and promoted the “Half Initiative” to help make his own workplace more inclusive of women and minorities, according to Variety.
 That includes those in charge of fleshing out and delivering Season 7 of American Horror Story: Cult.
 This does not mean that Murphy pushed all of the white males out of the American Horror Story Season 7 production process, because the initiative calls for at least half of the producers and writers to be women and minorities.